danieltjw/aifutures/README.md

 ## Edge Cases

+### Fast AI takeoff might be safer

+If we are confident that a superhuman level AI will be aligned with our well-being, attempts to suppress it may counter-intuitively be more risky.

+Societies may not be know how to deal with vast new powers gained from human-level AIs and end up unintentionally destroying ourselves.

+Partnering with an superhuman level AI that will be better at anticipating future effects may be the safer option.

 ### Emotional Stability

 AI systems may development emotions as an emergent property as they approach human and super human levels of complexity.